Hepatitis C Information Central

 RELAPSE.

-After a chronic Hepatitis B infection people do not, to my knowledge, produce the surface antibody that would provide protection.
-Even after a pesponse to interferon (I.e. loss of the surface antigen) there have been rare cases of viral reactivation if the immune system becomes suppressed or it may just happen..
+After a chronic Hepatitis B infection people do not, to my knowledge, produce thesurface antibody that would provide protection.
+Even after a response to interferon (I.e. loss of the surface antigen) there have been rare cases of viral reactivation if the immune system becomes suppressed or it may just happen..
 It is therefore advised that your Hep B antigen status if examined periodically to be on the safe side.

 LIVER CANCER (HEPATOCELLULAR CARCINOMA OR HCC).